ShabbirHasan1/hotfix/README.md

-# HotFIX
+# HotFIX, an experimental FIX engine

 A FIX engine implemented in Rust with `rustls` support.

 > **Warning**
 >
+> HotFIX is an experimental project, currently incomplete and it may never be completed.
-> HotFIX is work in progress.
-Do not consider using it just yet.
+> It is not fit for production.